jimmyrisk/jimmyrisk.github.io/_pages/rps.md

 ## Decision Making: Bellman Optimality and Greedy Decisions

 To make actual in-game decisions, each model uses a fixed policy rule assuming the probabilities it utilizes are the truth for this round.
-Mathematically, the underlying control problem involves a finite-horizon Markov decision process with a terminal condition at $\tau = 10$ points.
+Mathematically, the underlying control problem involves a finite-horizon Markov decision process with a terminal condition at $\kappa = 10$ points (the score needed to end the game).
 An optimal controller would solve the discrete Bellman optimality equation backward in time:

 $$V_t(s) = \max_{a \in \mathcal{A}} \Big[ r_t(s,a) + \gamma \, \mathbb{E}\big[ V_{t+1}(S_{t+1}) \mid s, a \big] \Big],$$

+where $r_t(s,a)$ is the immediate point differential the bot expects to earn at round $t$ from choosing action $a$ in state $s$, taking the round multipliers into account.
+The value function satisfies $V_T(s) = 0$ once either player hits the target score $\kappa$, and by default we set the discount $\gamma = 1$ because the game does not attenuate future rewards—every point counts equally toward reaching 10.
+If $\gamma < 1$ were desired (for example, to encode a preference for faster wins or additional time-based costs), the same recursion applies and would simply down-weight contributions from later rounds.

-with $V_T(s) = 0$ once either player hits the target score $\tau$ and discount $\gamma = 1$.
-Computing this exactly requires enumerating full joint trajectories over $s_t$.
+Computing the exact solution requires enumerating full joint trajectories over $s_t$.
 In practice, this is doable with a short horizon, but due to potential concerns with server issues and runtime, we utilize an approximation.

 In particular, the gameplay service uses a greedy, one-step surrogate.
 For any candidate bot move $a$, let $b(a)$ denote the human action beaten by $a$ and $\ell(a)$ the action that defeats $a$.
 The approximation computes